 Cataract surgery has been around for over a century, but modern day technologies have transformed this into a very safe and successful surgery.
 Not only has the surgery progressed, but now today’s advanced intraocular lenses allow patients to have an even more youthful eyesight after cataract surgery.
 The first decision in cataract surgery is finding a skilled cataract surgeon.
-At Albemarle Eye Center / Precision Eye Care, Dr. Swarup will discuss all of your options with you, including which lens implant option will be best for you.
-The options for lens implants include monofocal lenses, multifocal IOL’s, and accommodating lens implants.
+At Albemarle Eye Center and Precision Eye Care, Dr. Swarup will discuss all of your options with you, including which lens implant option will be best for you.
+The options for lens implants include monofocal lenses, multifocal IOL’s (intraocular lens), and accommodating lens implants.

 Modern cataract surgery is usually performed in an outpatient surgical suite.
 When you arrive at any of our convenient surgery centers in Edenton, Elizabeth City, Kinston, Kitty Hawk, Nags Head and Washington, you will be escorted into a preoperative area where you will fill out some forms and have your eyes dilated with drops.
 A light sedative will be given to help you relax and antibiotic drops will be administered.
 You will then be brought into the surgical suite where the eyelids will be cleaned and anesthetic eye drops will be put in the eye so you will not feel anything.
 An ultrasonic instrument will be used to gently dissolve the cataract.
 The pieces of the cataract are then vacuumed away.
 After the cataract is removed, the cataract surgeon will insert an intraocular lens implant into the eye to replace the cloudy lens that was removed.
 The new lens will be folded and placed into the eye.
 This lens implant replaces your natural lens and it will stay in place inside your eye.
 The incision will seal itself.
 The recovery time after cataract surgery is fast and relatively easy.
 Most patients notice improved vision within the first 24 hours.